BerlinVagrant/vagrant-dns/README.md

 $ vagrant dns --install
 ```

-On OS X, this will create a file `/etc/resolver/dev`, which tells OS X to resolve the TLD `.dev` by using the nameserver given in this file.
+On OS X, this will create a file `/etc/resolver/test`, which tells OS X to resolve the TLD `.test` by using the nameserver given in this file.
 You will have to rerun --install every time a tld is added.

 You can delete this file by running: